wearerequired/required-foundation/README.md

 * Portuguese (Brazilian) pt_BR translation files from [raphaelsuzuki](https://github.com/raphaelsuzuki)

-Thank you for contribution, if you think you belong on the list too, please contact us.
+Thank you for your contribution, if you think you belong on the list too, please contact us.

 required+
 =========